rust-nostr/nostr/CONTRIBUTING.md

 Install https://github.com/casey/just and use `just precommit` or `just check` to format and check the code before committing.
 The CI also enforces this.

+## Local development workflow

+1. Install the workspace toolchain (`rustup show 1.85.0`) and `just`.
+2. Run `just check` early—this executes formatting, clippy, doctests, and `cargo check` for every crate.
+3. Use `cargo test -p <crate>` while iterating, then `cargo test --workspace` before opening a PR.
+4. Keep feature-gated code tested by passing `--all-features` (or at least the features you touched).
+5. When documentation changes reference code, build the docs locally with `cargo doc --workspace --no-deps`.

+## Documentation contributions

+- Edit Markdown in `README.md`, crate-level READMEs under `crates/*/README.md`, or the book at <https://rust-nostr.org>.
+- Prefer short runnable examples; keep them in sync with the APIs by compiling them locally (use `cargo test --doc`).
+- If you add scripts or tooling, document them under `contrib/README.md` so future contributors can discover them.